eerosahlberg/ESP32-DMX-Control/README.md

 ## Web interface

 The web interface is made with the ESPAsyncWebServer library.
 The web interface is served from the ESP32 and can be accessed via the IP address of the ESP32.

+## DMX interface

+The code is made to be used with a DMX-light with 3 channels.
+The first channel is used to control the red color, the second channel is used to control the green color, the third channel is used to control the blue color.
+The code can be easily changed to work with other DMX-lights.

+## Usage

+The ESP32 can be programmed with PlatformIO, and the code can be uploaded to the ESP32 via USB.
+Usage of the web interface requires a WiFi network.
+WiFi-network SSID and password have to be set in a separate file called `credentials.h`.
+The file should be placed in the `src` folder and should contain the following lines:

+    #define WIFI_SSID "your_wifi_ssid"
+    #define WIFI_PASSWORD "your_wifi_password"

+The web interface's source files are located in the `data` folder.
+The files have to be uploaded to the ESP32's SPIFFS filesystem.
+This can be done with the PlatformIO "Upload Filesystem Image" command.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details